This post may contain affiliate links.

 When I was talking about the test with my boyfriend, someone who knows less than I do about dog nutrition and health, he had the following questions that I found compelling:

-- What dogs are our dogs being compared to?
-How many dogs do they have in their database? – I'm certain AnimalBiome has this information listed somewhere on their website, but I was stumped.
+• What dogs are our dogs being compared to?
+How many dogs do they have in their database? – I'm certain AnimalBiome has this information on their website, but I was stumped.
 I don't know.

-- Our dogs are fed raw, are they being compared to other raw fed dogs or kibble fed dogs?
+• Our dogs are fed raw; are they being compared to other raw fed dogs or kibble fed dogs?
 If AnimalBiome has kibble fed dogs in their database, is it a fair and accurate comparison?
+Are there enough raw fed dogs being tested to be able to offer an apples-to-apples comparison?

-Speaking to J made me realize how much I don't know about the microbiome and while this is interesting information, we are at the start of this groundbreaking path to understanding our dogs' health.
-Right now, I think there are too many unknowns, however, as this company (and their database) grows, I believe that the information will become more accurate and valuable.
-What comes to mind are dog DNA tests; over the years, the tests have become more accurate as their breed/breed-mix database has grown.
+Speaking to J made me realize how much I don't know about the microbiome, and while this is interesting information, we are at the start of this groundbreaking path to understanding our dogs' health.
+When I tested my dogs, there were too many unknowns.
+However, as AnimalBiome (and its database) grows, I believe the information will become more accurate and valuable.
+Dog DNA tests come to mind; over the years, the tests have become more accurate as their breed/breed-mix database has grown.

 My Disappointment with AnimalBiome